October 25, 2013 - by Tom Federico

 3) Along those same lines, you’re not comparing apples to apples when it comes to win/loss records.
 For example, you’re drawing NumberFire’s record from their posted results page, which only shows results for the subset of NFL picks they deem as “playable,” but you’re taking our posted record for all picks, including ones where we recommend passing.
 This is a major inconsistency in your methodology.

 4) The other major risk you run here is that there is no guarantee at all in these comparisons that the spreads that each site uses to calculate their own ATS record are consistent.
-We use lines from Pinnacle Sports.
+We use a leading sportsbook for our lines.
 Other sites don’t.
 We report our ATS performance against closing lines (a slight generalization, it’s really “closing or near-closing lines,” see David’s comment below for the longer explanation), which are tougher to beat than opening lines.
 Other sites don’t.
 Unless you are actually subscribed to each service and making sure you are comparing picks at exactly the same line at exactly the same time during the week, your underlying data set here is going to be at least slightly, and possibly seriously inconsistent.

 I think it’s great to have industry watchdogs.
 Unsavory characters have given the handicapping market a horrible reputation, deservedly, and we are determined to bring full transparency to the space.
 The prediction accuracy pages on our site you linked to are the most comprehensive on the web, and we diligently report on all wins and losses over multiple years.